braheezy/vscode-qoa-preview/README.md

 2. Click install.

 ## Usage
-Click on a QOA file, and play!
-It supports:
+Click on a QOA file, and play it!
+There is support for:

 - Play/pause
 - Mute